VIPnytt/RobotsTxtParser/docs/methods/Cache.md

 If an cached `robots.txt` record is kept updated by this cron job, both resources and request waiting times are freed from the [client](#client), allowing it do do it's job dramatically faster.

-### getTopWaitTimes
+### invalidate
 ```
-@param int $limit
-@param int $min
+@param $baseUri
-@return array
+@return bool
 ```
-Get an array of the hosts with highest wait-time.
-Such hosts are either frequently requested, or has set an unusual high delay in their `robots.txt` file.
+Invalidates and deletes the cache for an specified host.